 As some of the most prestigious courses attract hundreds of applicants for perhaps a few dozen vacancies, the initial effect of the UCAS form becomes all important.
 Thus the monitoring and guidance students receive is highly advantageous to them, making a crucial difference in this highly competitive market place.
 Mrs Prickett and Mr Ellis work together to ensure that every pupil’s UCAS application is correct, appealing to the admissions tutors, and submitted early, (before the end of November – some 7 weeks before the UCAS cut-off date).

 UCAS Tariff and University Offers

 Every year competition for university places is increasing, and with English based students seeking maximum value for money faced with ever increasing fees, many universities are in a position to select only those candidates with the highest levels of A Level performance.
 As a result we have seen courses that were offering ABB two years ago now demanding AAA, offers of three As becoming A*A*A, and courses that were BCC, now demanding ABB.

 University offers can consist of required grades e.g. ABB, UCAS points, e.g. 300pts or a mixture of the two e.g. 300pts including an A grade in geography.
 It is up to each university to determine how the offer will be structured.
 (Currently the government is considering switching from points back to grades only).

-The NEW UCAS TARIFF is to be introduced for first use in 2016 applications for 2017 university entry.
+The current UCAS TARIFF was introduced for first use in 2016 applications.
 Click on the link above for the details.